The Transylvanian Trail Ride – Romania

 Village house x 1 night

 Distance from urban areas: The nearest town to Miklósvár is Barót 15 km away.
 The nearest town to Koröspatak is Sepsiszentgyörgy 10 km away.
-In each town there is a hospital.
+In each town there are medical facilities.

 Cross-cultural awareness: The regions that we ride through have a mixed population of Catholic , Calvinistic, and Eatern Orthodox people living peacefully as neighbours.